SquareBracketAssociates/Booklet-PharoGraphs/Chapters/chapter9/chapter9.md

 A matching is **maximal** if it cannot be expanded to another matching by addition of any edge in the graph.
 The matchings in figure 9-1 are maximal.

-Moreover, a **maximum** matching contains the largest possible number of edges among all matchings in a graph.
+Moreover, a **maximum** matching has the largest possible cardinality among all matchings in a graph.
-For each of the matchings in figure 9.1, figure 9-2 shows a maximum matching example with cardinality 2, 3 and 2.
+For each of the matchings in figure 9-1, figure 9-2 shows a maximum matching example with cardinality 2, 3 and 2.

 Figure 9-2: <img width="312" height="71" alt="image" src="https://github.com/user-attachments/assets/53485f3d-28e5-4f17-b072-790cbaba5552" />

 We note that a maximum matching is always maximal, but the converse does not always hold.

+A **maximum-weight** matching in a weighted graph is a matching with the largest sum of weights.
+Similarly, a **minimum-weight** matching has the smallest sum of weights.

 ### A greedy algorithm for matching